What Is a Bullet Valve (Saddle Valve)?

 - Refrigerator water filter: A clogged water filter is the most common cause of low pressure.
 Replace the filter according to your refrigerator’s manual.

-- Water line blockage: Mineral deposits may have accumulated in the vinyl tubing between the valve and refrigerator.
+- Water line blockage: Mineral deposits may have built up in the vinyl tubing between the valve and refrigerator.
 Disconnect and flush the tubing with water, or replace it entirely.

 - Ice maker inlet valve: The solenoid valve inside the refrigerator that controls water flow to the ice maker may be faulty.
 This requires removing the refrigerator’s back panel.